 Better employee retention.

-When you feel like your needs matter and that you’re being supported, it’s so much easier to then feel connected and rooted wherever you are.
+When you feel like your needs matter and that you’re being supported, it’s so much easier to then feel connected and rooted wherever you are—to feel connected at work and elsewhere.

 On the other end, what does it look like if companies don’t support their people’s mental health?